Mark Taper: Philanthropy

 Taper financed the first gallery for modern works at the Los Angeles County Museum of Art as a memorial to his wife, Amelia, who died in 1958, and was a major donor to the University of California at Los Angeles.

 Mark and Amelia Taper devoted much of their time to transporting hundreds of Catholic and Jewish children out of Nazi Germany.
 The S. Mark Taper Foundation was established in 1952 as a family foundation, and remains active in philanthropic giving, including funding the S. Mark Taper Foundation Imaging Center at Cedars Sinai Medical Center and the S. Mark Taper Foundation Auditorium at Benaroya Hall in Seattle.

 Death and legacy

-Taper died suddenly from a heart attack on December 15, 1994, in his Beverly Hills, California, home.
+Taper died suddenly from a heart attack on 15 December 1994 in his Beverly Hills, California, home.
 He was buried next to his wife in Hillside Memorial Park Cemetery.

-As part of the 2007-2008 renovations, the auditorium of the Mark Taper Forum will be named the Amelia Taper Auditorium after a $2 million gift from the S. Mark Taper Foundation.
+As part of the 2007-2008 renovations, the auditorium of the Mark Taper Forum was named the Amelia Taper Auditorium after a $2 million gift from the S. Mark Taper Foundation.